Dates: Friday, March 26 from 6:30 p.m.-9:00 p.m. – Saturday, March 27, 2021 9:30 a.m. -2:00 p.m. (See below for detailed

 If your school is not a MASC member, it is not too late to join.
 The online application, which must be completed by an advisor, can also be found at http://bit.ly/1WJLwSe.

 This year, we are offering two types of workshops: 30-minutes and 10-minutes (mini-workshop).
 They will be scheduled for Friday evening and Saturday, March 26 & 27.
 Presenters are generally only scheduled for one or possibly two sessions to allow them the opportunity to attend other workshops.
-MASC may also limit the number of workshops accepted in each category in order to offer a wide selection to attendees.
-Only one workshop per presenter will be accepted due to scheduling issues.
+MASC may also limit the number of workshops accepted in each category in order to offer a wide selection for the attendees.
+Only one or two workshops per presenter will be accepted due to scheduling issues.
 Your workshop will be accepted or rejected based on several criteria:

-1) Category: MASC is looking for a diversity of workshops centered around nine general categories:
+1) Category: MASC is looking for a diversity of workshops centered around nine categories:

 • Leadership [Organization, Team building, Communication]